-The 586 Series emergency shut off valve kits are ideal for use as safety devices in high purity, flammable, toxic, or corrosive gas systems where fail-safe shutdown of gas supply and flow is required.
-The pneumatically-actuated, packless diaphragm valves feature long life Egiloy[®] diaphragms, metal-to-metal seals, and nickel-plated aluminum actuators.
+The 586 Series emergency shut-off valve kits are ideal for use as safety devices in high purity, flammable, toxic, or corrosive gas systems where fail-safe shutdown of gas supply and flow is required.
+The high-purity, emergency shut-off valve kit attaches to the inlets of CONCOA regulators and switchovers between the product and the inlet source.
+Unlike typical solenoid valves, these shut-off valves feature metal-to-metal diaphragm seals, making them suitable for use with high purity or flammable gases in laboratory and other analytical applications.